diasbruno/stc/readme.md

 use STC\Config;

 // sets the directory where the data is stored.
-// 'data' is a path in the root of the project. if (Config::bootstrap($current_dir, 'data')) {
+// 'data' is a directory in the root of the project. if (Config::bootstrap($current_dir, 'data')) {
   // register components and renders.
   // they work this way, because, maybe, you want to extend